mzhu933/Creative-Coding/README.md

 <img width="653" alt="截屏2025-02-06 下午7 40 51" src="https://github.com/user-attachments/assets/e0987342-18ee-4905-b5a7-671c093a1012" />

-## - Reflection on the chatGPT Answer and My Understanding
+## - Reflection on the ChatGPT Answer and My Understanding
 - Working through this with gpt has given me a deeper insight into how to build interactions between objects in code, particularly the cyclic behavior I had in mind for the images.
 At first, I knew I wanted to create a sequence where three images randomly moved and transformed upon collision.
 But it was tricky, how do I make the images change in a continuous, cyclical manner, where one image “eats” the next in line?
 I could see the mechanics of collision detection, but the actual cycle was harder to pin down.

 - What I learned from the chatGPT's guidance was that breaking down the images into an array, like a list of ordered objects, makes this transformation simple.
 The core idea was understanding the index of each image and letting it guide the logic for change.
 The formula: